 One of the reasons GoreTex has become so ubiquitous is it's claimed breathability.
-But while it does breath, it does not live up to the hype.
-Feet still get sweaty in GoreTex shoes, and the perspiration often remains locked inside the shoe in your socks, so your feet get wet from the inside anyway.
+While it does breath, it does not live up to the hype.
+Feet still get sweaty in GoreTex shoes, and over the course of a day's hiking, the amount of perspiration exceeds the breathability of the fabric, leaving that perspiration locked inside the shoe in your socks, so your feet get wet from the inside anyway.
 GoreTex's effectiveness is also reduced by wear, dirt, perspiration, and body oils.

-Non-waterproof trail runners, on the other hand, have no waterproofing, and are usually built using a mesh fabric that lets water pass through – in and out – easily.
+Non-waterproof trail runners, on the other hand, have no waterproofing, and are typically built using a porous mesh fabric that lets water pass through – in and out – easily.
 Unlike GoreTex shoes, non-waterproof trail runners are completely breathable.
-Because the fabric is thin and aereated, any water that is absorbed by the material dries quickly, and this is the fundamental principle behind adopting non-waterproof footwear: yes, your feet get wet, but they dry quicker, and usually while you are walking.
+Because the fabric is thin and porous, it remains aerated, any water that is absorbed by the material dries quickly.
+This is the fundamental principle behind non-waterproof footwear: yes, your feet get wet, but they dry quicker, and usually while you are walking.

 Once you embrace the wet foot technique, you will find it incredibly liberating.
 You no longer have to worry about getting your shoes wet or keeping them dry.
 Remember stream crossings, and the rigmarole of taking off your shoes and crossing tentatively on tippy-toes over the river bed?
 With non-waterproof trail runners you just walk straight across, keeping your shoes on.
 Try it – it can be startlingly refreshing (in more than one way).
 On the other side your shoes will be wet and your feet might be a little cold, so what do you do?

-Just keep walking.
 After 30 seconds or so you'll find your feet are no longer cold, and much of the water has already been squished out the shoes.
-On a reasonably warm day, and with a decent pair of shoes, I'm willing to bet that after an hour or so, you shoes will be well on their way to being dry again.
+On a reasonably warm day, and with a decent pair of shoes, I'm willing to bet that after 30–60 minutes, your shoes will be well on their way to being dry again.

 I know what you're thinking – my socks will be wet, and hiking in wet shoes and socks gives you blisters.
 Actually this is another myth: hiking in poorly fitting, tight shoes gives you blisters, and socks wet from perspiration that cannot dry because your GoreTex shoes don't breath as well as advertised only exacerbates the problem.

 The trick is to have a sock strategy for walking, being in camp, and sleeping.
-In Ultralight Makeover Part 8 - Dress Down we looked at clothing and sock choices, but I will reiterate this briefly here.
+In Ultralight Makeover Part 8 - Dress Down I looked in depth at clothing and sock choices, but I will reiterate a few points briefly here.

-Drying your feet is vital to keeping them healthy while backpacking.
-So what do we do when we end up in camp with wet feet, wet shoes, and no wood for miles around to make a fire (apart from picking better campsites)?
+Airing and drying your feet is vital to keeping them healthy while backpacking.
+Give your feet a chance to breath during breaks, and they'll thank you for it.
+But what do we do when we end up in camp with wet feet, wet shoes, and no wood for miles around to make a fire (other than picking better campsites)?

 A-ha!
-Fortunately, you packed a pair of waterproof socks with you!
-In camp, take off your shoes and wet socks, dry your feet, give them a bit of an airing, then slip on your cozy pair of waterproof socks – SealSkinz or GoreTex (this is where GoreTex is acceptable), whatever you prefer.
-With your dry feet safely ensconced within their waterproof socks, you can put your wet shoes back on – and keep your feet dry.
-In camp your now-limited exposure to water/rain will ensure that the shoes don't get any (or at least much) wetter, and the heat from your feet will begin to dry out the shoes some more.
+Fortunately, you packed a pair of waterproof socks with you, you clever thing!
+In camp, take off your shoes and wet socks, dry your feet, give them a bit of an airing, then slip on your cozy pair of waterproof socks – SealSkinz or GoreTex (this is the one occasion where Gore-Tex is acceptable), whatever you prefer.
+With your dry feet safely ensconced within their waterproof haven, you can put your wet shoes back on – and keep your feet dry.
+In camp you'll be able to limit your exposure to water/rain and make sure your shoes don't get any (or at least much) wetter, and the heat from your feet will begin to dry out the shoes some more.

-At night, take off the waterproof socks, and slip on your warm, fluffy, sleeping socks that you packed and have kept safely in your waterproof stuff sack (you did this because you read the rest of Ultralight Makeover, so you are well-prepared).
+At night, take off the waterproof socks, and slip on your warm, fluffy, sleeping socks that you packed and have kept safely in your waterproof stuff sack (you did this because you read the rest of Ultralight Makeover, and are well-prepared).

 One note: sometimes you read about people getting into non-waterproof trail runners who then buy a pair of waterproof socks to hike in.
 There is no logic in doing this: you might as well have a pair of waterproof shoes.
-Waterproof socks are going to get wet the minute you step in a stream.
-They are also not very comfortable to walk in over long distances, and when you do their waterproofness wears out a lot quicker.
-When they do get wet (and again, they will) you are stuck carrying a pair of heavy, wet, impossible to dry, so-called waterproof socks.
-Unless you are carrying multiple spare pairs of waterproof socks, you are doomed to having wet feet in camp, and putting your delicate slabs of meat at risk of a ghastly case of pruning.
-So, remember: waterproof socks are intended for in-camp use.
+Just like shoes, waterproof socks are going to get wet if you continually expose them to water and perspiration.
+They are also not very comfortable to walk in over long distances, and if you do their waterproofness wears out a lot quicker.
+When they get wet (and again, they will) you are stuck carrying a pair of heavy, wet, impossible to dry, so-called waterproof socks.
+Unless you are carrying multiple spare pairs of waterproof socks, you are doomed to having wet feet in camp, and putting your delicate slabs of meat at risk of a ghastly case of pruning (if not trench foot).
+So, remember: waterproof socks are intended for in-camp use only.

-Talking of pruning, if you really are likely to be walking through swamps for days on end, you'll need to pay attention to minimising the effects of wet feet.
+Talking of pruning, if you really are likely to be walking through swamps for days on end, you might need to pay attention to minimising the effects of wet fee on the trail.
 Andrew Skurka has considerable experience of this, so check out his advice.
 You might think hiking in wellington boots is an option, but 100% waterproof means 100% non-breathable, and in the height of summer their total lack of breathability means perspiration collects inside the boot, wetting your feet.
 Additionally, their generally poor fit makes them an equally unpleasant option for long distances.

-One alternative for very wet hiking is to wear a pair of neoprene socks.
+One solution for very wet hiking is to wear a pair of neoprene socks, such as those from NRS.
 Neoprene is not waterproof, but is designed to be warm (it's wetsuit material).
 A thin pair of neoprene socks will keep your feet warmer in the long term if you're spending all day crossing streams or swamps.
 Dave Chenault has an excellent article on neoprene, as does Joe Newton.

-The idea of allowing your feet and shoes to get wet might feel anathema to traditional backpacking sense at first, but trust me, once you've tried it, you'll be looking for streams to giddily splash your way through.
-And on a hot day, the chill of a stream maintained by your wet socks and shoes is very soothing for hot feet.
+The idea of allowing your feet and shoes to get wet might feel anathema to traditional backpacking practices at first, but trust me, once you've tried it, you'll be looking for streams to giddily splash your way through.
+And on a hot day, there is nothing better than allowing the chill of a stream to sooth your hot feet as you continue along the trail.

 As Ultralight Makeover focuses on three-season hiking, and Vapor Barrier Liners are typically used in colder weather, I won't cover their use in detail in this article.
 In short, they make use of a 100% waterproof barrier between foot and show that keeps all water out, and all perspiration within, creating a kind of managed microclimate.
 It's a specialised technique mainly used in long distance winter trekking, and for more information, once again Mr. Skurka is your man.